quirinobrizi/codesketch/README.md

 All the tools will be pulled and installed in you machine.

+### Access the tools

+To access code add your DNS (default codesketch.internal) to your hosts file and using your browser access https://<DNS>, if using default installation https://codesketch.internal.

 ### Limitations

 * Data are stored in local volumes